-Angelina Jolie’s ‘Emotional’ Over Brad Pitt’s Increase In Custody Of Their 6 Kids: Why She’s ‘Worried’
+Angelina Jolie’s ‘Emotional’ Over Brad Pitt’s Increase In Custody Of Their 6 Kids: She’s ‘Worried’

 Brad Pitt is going to start seeing his kids a lot more this year, thanks to a judge’s new ruling.
-Now a source is EXCLUSIVELY revealing how Angelina Jolie is coping with the news.
+A source is EXCLUSIVELY revealing how Angelina Jolie is coping with the news.

 Angelina Jolie, 43, is going to be spending less time with her six kids this summer, and a source EXCLUSIVELY tells HollywoodLife how she feels about that.
 On June 12, news broke that a judge involved in the Oscar-winner’s divorce from Brad Pitt, ruled that the 54-year-old must be allowed to spend more time with their children.
 In fact, in court documents obtained by Us Weekly, the Superior Court of Los Angeles County ruled that, “not having a relationship with their father is harmful to them.”
 So Brad must be allowed to see, text and spend more time with each of his children, without his ex being present.